OckermanSethGVSU/DDP-Index-Batching-ST-LLM/README.md

 # Cool-Title
-This repo is an extension of the model [Original Repo link](https://github.com/ChenxiLiu-HNU/ST-LLM).
+This repo is an extension of an existing model [Original Repo link](https://github.com/ChenxiLiu-HNU/ST-LLM).

 **Modifications**
 * Added Dask DDP